UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **1st level cantrips**: Converted to a second level spell, unchanged

+**Protective Shell**  (New)
+(Abjuration)

+Level: 1
+Range: 0
+Casting Time: 6
+Duration: 3 turns
+Area of Effect: The caster
+Saving Throw: None

+This spell creates a thin magical shell that harmlessly absorbs the first physical strike that hits the caster.

+_Credit for this spell belons to Subtledoctor (Modified with permission)_

 **Ray of Fatigue** (New)
 (Necromancy)

 Level: 1
 Range: 40 ft.
 Duration: 1 round/level
 Casting Time: 2
 Area of Effect: 1 creature
 Saving Throw: Special

 When this spell is cast, a ray of fatigue slams into the target, sapping their energy and knocking the wind out of them.
 At first level, this spell does 2d4 non-lethal damage to the target, and, if they do not save vs. death, penalizes their AC, THAC0 and Saves by -1.